 Adding structured data to your products allows you to be eligible for Google Merchant and, therefore, to get into Google’s Product Listings.
 How your products look like on the SERP depends on how deep and accurate your data is.

 With lack of structured data, your product looks poor.
 But when you add structured data, it’s another story.
 Product features and categories, rating, availability, and other relevant information create an informative rich snippet that helps your product stand out in the crowded Google Shopping page.

 Think at structured data as a special trick to grab the user’s attention and improve your CTR.

 How to add state-of-the-art structured linked data to your e-commerce

 WordLift adds to your products state-of-the-art structured data and extended product markup that allows you to get more visibility on Google’s retail listing.

-Furthermore, WordLift allows you to create a Product Graph out of the relevant connections between products, brands, product categories and features.
+Furthermore, WordLift allows you to create a Product Knowledge Graph out of the relevant connections between products, brands, product categories and features.

 This e-commerce specific form of knowledge graph is a powerful tool to enhance the findability of your products.
 On one side, it helps you get better results in terms of organic search traffic and, on the other, it helps you improve the internal linking structure and refine your product recommendations.

 If you want to learn more about this and discuss your e-commerce SEO with one of our experts, just book a call.

 Grow your organic traffic and give a boost to your conversions